Exploring a new country to relocate to? Congratulations! If you’re saying “I want to move abroad” here’s my relocating tips advice.

 - Make a habit of buying yourself fresh flowers.
 In the spring I would buy a small bunch of daffodils and that little splash of color brought life and personality into my flat.

-- If you can; get to know the neighbors.
+- Get to know the neighbors.
 Just a few contacts can help you feel at home in your new place.

 - Patronize local shops and find out where the post office is.
 Seeing familiar faces can be comforting.